 - Realize cross-disciplinary collaboration that prepares practitioners to adapt to the changing healthcare environment and create positive, sustainable change for their organizations

 MBA/MS in Biochemistry candidates must complete separate applications and be admitted separately to each program.
-Any currently admitted MBA student who is interested in the dual degree can apply to the program any time prior to their second year.
+Any currently admitted MBA student who is interested in the dual-degree program can apply to the program any time prior to their second year.
 Once students have been admitted, they will consult with the Department of Biochemistry Department Liaison and Associate Dean for MBA Programs at the Weatherhead School of Management to determine their appropriate course of study.

-Students obtain both degrees in 3 years!
+Students obtain both degrees in three years!
 Normally, if one were to acquire the MBA and MS Biochemistry degrees independently, it would require the completion of 60 hours for the MBA program and 36 hours for the MS program (a total of 96 credit hours).
 But students enrolled in the MBA/Master of Science in Biochemistry (MS) program get their Dual-Degree in just 75 credit hours.

-During the third year, students take 6 additional credit hours of MBA electives for an MBA grand total of 48 credit hours.
+During the third year, students take six additional credit hours of MBA electives for an MBA grand total of 48 credit hours.
 (This is 12 fewer hours of the MBA electives than students normally take as those 12 hours will be fulfilled by completing Biochemistry courses and electives that also count towards the MBA.)
 Also during this third year, students take 12 credit hours of Biochemistry classes (includes BIOC 412 which is highly recommended as it provides a solid base for how enzymes work, and BIOC 434 which focuses on structural biology and may be of particular use for students who see rational drug design as a part of their future).
-Completing their requirements, students take their 1 credit hour capstone writing requirement (EXAM 600) for a Biochemistry grand total of 27 credit hours.
+Completing their requirements, students take their one credit hour capstone writing requirement (EXAM 600) for a Biochemistry grand total of 27 credit hours.